xiaotanker/Bandit/README.md

 P begins with 100*s tokens.
 Before each pull, P choose a slot and bets from one to three tokens.
 If P wins, then P's wealth increases by that same number of tokens.
 If P loses, then P's wealth decreases by that same number of tokens.
 C is told what P's wealth is after each roll.

+When C switches, P is not told even that a switch has happened.

+If P's wealth ever reaches 0 or if the 100*s pulls are done, the game stops.

 ## build and start the server
 require java version 11 later, maven version 3 or later
 ```bash